SESARLab/mfh-dl-performace-testing/thesis.md

 While measurements values were randomly generated, *sensor* related data (`sensor_id`, `sensor_type`, `sensor_desc_name`, `unit_of_measure` ) were dumped from the MIND Foods HUB Hive production cluster and randomly picked for each generated row.
 With [Mockaroo](https://www.mockaroo.com/), an online service that allows generating synthetic data comprehensive of commons and scientific plant names, I produced a set of 100 locations that were randomly picked for each generated row of the dataset.

-Finally, to simulate a realistic dataset of a Data Lake that is in operation, all rows were generated computing the `insertion_timestamp` in two years.
+Finally, to simulate a realistic dataset of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in two years.

 ### 2.3 Data ingestion

-Before querying data I had to create tables for both databases and ingest the synthetic generated CSV data.
+Before querying data, I created tables for both databases and ingested the synthetic generated CSV data.
-The first step consisted in loading the generated dataset in a temporary HDFS folder on the Hadoop Namenode server, to serve as the primary source for the ingestion process.
+The first step consisted in loading the generated dataset in a temporary HDFS folder on the Hadoop Namenode server to serve as the primary source for the ingestion process.

-Differently from the original Hive `dl_measurements` table that holds MIND Foods HUB data, I decided to apply some optimizations to both tables, using Hive partitions and Druid segments to store each *measurement* depending on its `insertion_timestamp`, to test each database at the top of their performance capability.
+Unlike the original Hive `dl_measurements` table that holds MIND Foods HUB data, I decided to apply some table optimizations to test each database at the top of their performance capability.
+Using Hive partitions and Druid segments each *measurement* is stored depending on its `insertion_timestamp`, allowing each platform to retrieve data based on temporal criteria efficiently.

 #### Apache Hive table optimization

-On Apache Hive, `dl_measurements`, has the following schema:
+On Apache Hive, `dl_measurements` has the following schema:

 ```sql
 CREATE TABLE dl_measurements